 The Kupugani Method

 At Camp Kupugani, we are intentionally challenging, intentionally diverse, and intentionally fun!
-Our parents note positive changes in their child returning home from camp in the following:
+Our parents note positive changes in their child returning home from camp in the following from our method:

 - Acknowledgment and appreciation of diversity